-Notice is hereby given that the AGM of the Company will be held at Pemberton House, Bakers Road, Uxbridge UB8 1EZ, United Kingdom on 27 May 2020 at 4.30pm.
+Notice is hereby given that the AGM of the Company will be held at Pemberton House, Bakers Road, Uxbridge UB8 1EZ, United Kingdom on 26 May 2021 at 5.15pm.
+However, please refer to the section titled 'Impact of Coronavirus (COVID-19) Restrictions on the AGM' on page 3 of this Notice which notes that Shareholders and their proxies (other than the Chairman) will not be able to attend the AGM in person.
 You will be asked to consider and, if thought fit, to pass the resolutions below.

-Resolutions 1 to 21 will be proposed as ordinary resolutions, which require more than half of votes to be cast in favour to pass.
-Resolutions 22 to 25 will be proposed as special resolutions, which require at least three quarters of votes to be cast in favour to pass.
+Resolutions 1 to 23 will be proposed as ordinary resolutions, which require more than half of votes to be cast in favour to pass.
+Resolutions 24 to 28 will be proposed as special resolutions, which require at least three quarters of votes to be cast in favour to pass.
 All Resolutions will be voted on by poll.
-Explanatory Notes to the Resolutions are set out on pages 11 to 24 of this document.
+Explanatory Notes to the Resolutions are set out on pages 11 to 25 of this document.

-Resolution 21 will be proposed as an ordinary resolution where only votes cast by Independent Shareholders will be counted.
-This means that, for Resolution 21 to be passed, more than half of those votes cast by Independent Shareholders on the poll must be in favour of the resolution.
-Olive has confirmed to the Company that it, and any person acting in concert with it, will abstain from voting on Resolution 21.
-For more information, see the Explanatory Notes to Resolution 21 on pages 20 to 21 of this document.
+Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) will be proposed as an ordinary resolution where only votes cast by Independent Shareholders will be counted.
+This means that, for Resolution 23 to be passed, more than half of those votes cast by Independent Shareholders on the poll must be in favour of the resolution.
+Olive has confirmed to the Company that it, and any person acting in concert with it, will abstain from voting on Resolution 23.
+For more information, see the Explanatory Notes to Resolution 23 on pages 21 to 22 of this document.